alvx23/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

 ## HPE Machine Learning Development Environment

 On its own, [HPE Machine Learning Development Environment](https://www.hpe.com/us/en/solutions/artificial-intelligence/machine-learning-development-environment.html) helps developers and scientists focus on innovation by removing the complexity and cost associated with at-scale machine learning model training.
 In this post we’re going to explore the advantages of building an end-to-end ML workflow using HPE Machine Learning Development Environment – occasionally referring to HPE’s open source platform, [Determined](http://determined.ai/) - for model training.
-We also provide an example end-to-end solution using Flask for model deployment, as well as the steps taken to develop this example in the Appendix.
+We also provide an example end-to-end solution using Flask for model deployment, as well as the steps taken to develop this example in the "Practice" section.

 ### Why use HPE Machine Learning Development Environment?